ziyusteve/CITS5505-AgileWebDev-GroupProject/Technical_Documentation.md

 ## Development Best Practices

 1. **Code Organization**
-   - Consider splitting the application into Blueprints
+   - Implementation of Flask Blueprints for modular code organization (in progress)
+   - Adoption of a feature-based folder structure for better maintainability
-   - Implementing clearer separation of concerns
+   - Clear separation of concerns between data processing, visualization, and user management
-   - Creating reusable components
+   - Creation of reusable components and helper functions
+   - Organized git workflow using feature branches and descriptive commits

 2. **Testing Strategy**
    - Adding unit tests and integration tests